 Rob: That makes sense.

 Rob: Yeah, perfect.
-So hope this give you some ideas in terms of what property types are gonna work for serviced combination.
+So hopefully this gives you some ideas in terms of what property types are going to work for serviced accommodation.

 Certainly, where we're focusing our strengths and growing our portfolios well in the future, it's gonna be focused on these prime locations.

 And you've got to consider the end user in mind.

 So that corporate tenant profile.
 They're gonna want a certain type of property and that's very often location, size and also the type of property and the service that goes with it.

 Learn how to quickly build a long-term, profitable property portfolio of ten houses with our free online course, containing effective strategies and techniques, collected over decades investing in property.

 This training is suitable for investors of all levels so whether you are starting from scratch or want to know how to scale your property business there is something in there for you.
 Simply click the link below to find out more.